microsoft/azuredevopslabs/labs/vstsextend/redgate/readme.md

 Now you have version controlled both the application and database project.
 Next, you will create a build pipeline to build your SQL Change Automation project alongside your application.

 1. Navigate to **Pipelines --> Builds** in your Azure DevOps organization.
-Before creating new pipeline, you will want to disable the existing build pipeline.
+Before creating a new pipeline, you will want to disable the existing build pipeline.

    Select the existing PartsUnlimitedE2E pipeline.